opnpfgt/Anti_TNFa_therapy_response_IBD/README.md

 ## 3. Hub genes identification

-After that the the following potential hub genes were identified for UC and CD.
+After that the following potential hub genes were identified for UC and CD.

 |![hub_genes](images/hub_genes.png)|
 |:-----------------------------------:|